martiabr/putti-plotter-plot/wfc/wfc.md

         - only check that other cell in DIR of cell is not collapsed and not collapsed to tile
       - must be true:
         - check that tile is still in possible tiles for other cell

+- Experiment with adding noise to tiles for a more chaotic look.
+- Experiment with bezier curves and possible 2 or 3 lines on each tile edge for a more choatic "shoelace" look
+- More variations of the standard tiles